 When it comes to pricing, there a several options you need to investigate before making a choice.

-And you have to put your option against your business needs to make the right decision.
+You have to put your options against your business needs to make the right decision.

 For example, do you want to create a conversational form, add spam protection, file uploads, etc